chc412/ChromaHillsCompatibility/Visual Adjustment Guide.md

 Directory: \assets\minecraft\textures\entity\shield\

-Chroma Hills complely changes the texture for mojang.png.
+Chroma Hills completely changes the texture for mojang.png.
 They changed the mojang logo to their own CH logo.
 This change breaks banner designs made by players with out the pack.
 I found an HD banner icon set that was faithful to the default minecraft design.

 ---